d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 ## Summary

-* Vectors generalize scalars, and matrices generalize vectors.
-* In the `ndarray` representation, scalars have no axis, vectors have 1 axis, matrices have 2 axes, and tensors come with an arbitrary number of axes.
+* A tensor can be reduced along the specified axes by `sum` and `mean`.
+* Elementwise multiplication of two matrices is called their Hadamard product.
+It is different from matrix multiplication.
+* In deep learning, we often work with norms such as the $\ell_1$ norm, the $\ell_2$ norm, and the Frobenius norm.
 * We can perform a variety of operations over scalars, vectors, matrices, and tensors with `ndarray` functions.